KivieDev/MacBuilder/README.md

 # MacBuilder
-MacBuilder is currently under development and may become open-source.
+MacBuilder is currently under development.
 For now, the beta version will be available in the releases section soon.

 If you have any questions, feedback, or feature requests, feel free to send me a DM on Discord: @kiviedev.